 Analog PLC Output

 Analog voltage outputs are the most common.
-I believe this to be true because they are easy to wire and test with a multi-meter.
-0 – 10 VDC analog is the most popular but has the greatest risk of being influenced by noise.
+I believe this to be true because they are easy to wire and test with a multimeter.
+0 – 10 VDC analog is the most popular but has the most significant risk of being influenced by noise.

-Analog current outputs are better for long-distance runs and are less prone to noise.
+Analog current outputs are better for long-distance runs and less noise-prone.
 You can also place a 250-ohm resistor on an analog 4 – 20 mA current sensor and get a voltage output of 1 – 5 VDC.
-Using ohm’s law you can see how this works.
+Using ohm’s law, you can see how this works.

 Note: Always refer to the manufactures specifications for the wiring diagrams for your analog output signal.

 Here are the PLC specifications for an analog PLC output.
 Conversion time (update) will tell you how quickly the analog can be updated in the PLC.
 The maximum current resistance (Impedance) is 500 ohms.
 This will limit the current in the circuit.
 This can also be expressed as the minimum resistance of the circuit.
 See ohm’s law to determine the relationship between current, resistance, and voltage.

 The wiring diagram will show both the analog current and voltage output.

 You can select the analog output signal and scaling factors depending on the PLC used.